If I was able to choose my children’s teachers, this is what I would want more than anything else.

 These are the teachers who easily distinguish between what is important to learning and what is meaningless fluff.

-These are the teachers who know which corners can be cut and which are critical to the success of their students.
+These are the teachers who know which corners can be cut and which are critical to their students’ success.

-These are the teachers who demand great things from their students and know how to shut their mouths and get out of the way in order to allow those students to exceed expectations.
+These are the teachers who demand great things from their students and know how to shut their mouths and get out of the way so those students can exceed expectations.

 These teachers tend to be unflappable, remarkably resilient, highly efficient, supremely independent, and beloved by their students.